1,001 Sayings and Deeds of the Prophet

 On that, the Prophet got angry and his cheeks or his face became red and he said, "You have no concern with it as it has its water container, and its feet and it will reach water, and eat (the leaves) of trees till its owner finds it."

 The man then asked about the lost sheep.
 The Prophet replied, "It is either for you, for your brother (another person) or for the wolf."

-The Prophet believed that an animal hearing a recitation of the Koran experienced a change of behavior which he equated with a state of tranquility, even when the outward behavior, for the uninformed, would indicate the animal was spooked by what it heard.
+Muhammad believed that an animal hearing a recitation of the Koran experienced a change of behaviour, which he equated with a state of tranquility, even when the outward behaviour would indicate the animal was spooked by what it heard.